Scripting Transformer

 ADAPTATION HOLES |

-This allowed it to work on both first_name
+This allowed it to work on both first_name-last_name and title-description.

 Working with the generation context